Star Trek Clichés

 The concept that one character saves the ship showed up infrequently on DS9, just as in "Dramatis Personae" (Odo) and "Visionary" (O'Brien).
 Voyager clearly had more episodes along these lines, and with "Scientific Method" (Seven), "Waking Moments" (Chakotay), "One" (Seven), "Bliss" (Seven, along with Naomi) and "The Fight" (Chakotay) it has eventually become a cliché.
 It is no surprise that the trend continues in Enterprise, in ENT: "Singularity" (T'Pol) and ENT: "Doctor's Orders" (Phlox).

 In Star Trek Discovery, Stamets saves the ship on a regular basis, thanks to his ability to navigate the spore network.
 This is part of the series premise, and not a plot twist.
 Only when Book accomplishes the same in DIS: "That Hope Is You, Part 2", because of his ability to communicate with other species, it fits the cliché.
 Stamets, on the other hand, saves everyone in "Magic to Make the Sanest Man Go Mad", for he is the only one aware of the time loops.
+He repeats this feat in "Face the Strange".
 Michael Burnham saves the ship or the galaxy too often to keep track of, but usually not because of unique physical or mental abilities we may ascribe to her.
 She may be a Mary Sue, but does not fit the cliché of being immune.

 Defector saves the day